 - Gabriela Saldivia, Production Assistant, Morning Edition, NPR

 - Evan Williams, Reporter, KUNM, Albuquerque, NM

 We're looking for people who want to learn more about digital media, audio production that encompasses a different style of journalistic reporting.
-Despite the name of the program, It is NOT required that you have worked deeply in radio or public radio.
-It is helpful if you have storytelling experience and are eager to learn about public media.
+If you are currently producing a podcast or want to learn how, this is a project for you.
+Deep experiences in "radio" are NOT required.
+It is helpful if you have demonstrable storytelling experiences and are eager to learn about public media style journalism.